Indira-Priyadarshini/weatherToday/README.md

 # weatherToday

-This is repository of my weatherToday site.
+This is the repository of my weatherToday site.